“I’m Ready To Voice Act. What Do I Do Now?“

 Who casts, directs and creates the kind of voice acting you aspire to?

 Who casts the projects that grab your interest?
 Do they teach?
 Or blog?
 Have these casting directors done interviews or panels posted on YouTube or elsewhere?
-What do they post online on their own sites?
-Have a question?
-Ask it.
+What do they teach or post online on their own sites or social media?
+Have a questions?
+Ask them.

 Research the voice actors you admire.
 Who represents them?
 Listen to their demos posted on their agency’s site.
 Which casting directors, voice directors and agents are involved in projects you’d want to work on?